Skip to main content

 • “The graphics deserve a paragraph by themselves.”

-• “Never played it growing up as it only came out in 2014, but gives me the same nostalgic feeling of the older PC CD-ROM games, with slightly better graphics and movement.”
+• “Never played it growing up as it only came out in 2014, but it gives me the same nostalgic feeling of the older PC CD-ROM games, with slightly better graphics and movement.”

-• “Does not start, you do not get any help, apparently something is wrong with the graphic files.”
+• “Does not start, you do not get any help; apparently something is wrong with the graphic files.”

 • “Despite having small maps and simple graphics, every time the stage changes, loading times are continually long and tedious.”